danzilio/gonzo/README.md

 All providers implement the `env` and `commands` parameters.

-- `env`: The `env` parameter takes a hash of variable names and values that should be available to the commands defined in the `commands` parameter.
+- `env`: Hash of string key/value pairs, optional.
+The `env` parameter takes a hash of variable names and values that should be available to the commands defined in the `commands` parameter.

-- `commands`: The `commands` parameter takes an array of commands to be executed inside the VM/container.
+- `commands`: Array of strings, required.
+The `commands` parameter takes an array of commands to be executed inside the VM/container.

 When defining multiple execution environments with multiple providers, they will execute serially: